kassrojas/team-profile-generator-usingOOP/README.md

 ## Questions

-If you have any other questions, please visit my GitHub account (https://www.github.com/https://github.com/kassrojas/team-profile-generator-usingOOP).
+If you have any other questions, please visit my GitHub repo (https://www.github.com/https://github.com/kassrojas/team-profile-generator-usingOOP).